 - Paper-based, non-computerised, information is stored securely within access-controlled storage, and is only processed by staff with a need to do so.

-- Electronic, computerised, information is stored securely on servers managed in partnership with BT South Tyneside who provide this service.
+- Electronic, computerised, information is stored securely on servers managed by South Tyneside Council.

 South Tyneside Council has security procedures and an Information Security Policy to ensure that data is handled appropriately and protected from accidental loss or misuse.
 The Council seeks to comply and align its policies with all parts of the Information Security Standards ISO 27001.
 Access to information is only permitted where there is a legitimate reason.